Set up recurring scanning

 Where:

-• RAN-INTERVAL: How many prior days of images from pods that have started on the Tanzu Application Platform clusters to scan.
+• RAN-INTERVAL: The number of earlier days of images from pods that have started on the Tanzu Application Platform clusters to scan.

-• CREATED-INTERVAL How many prior days of images from supply chains to scan.
+• CREATED-INTERVAL The number of earlier days of images from supply chains to scan.

 • FAILED-RETENTION: The number of failed recurring scan executions to keep in Kubernetes.